dddrrreee/cs140e-23win/labs/1-compile/1-make/README.md

     `main.c` and `header.h`) and will re-execute if any of the dependencies change.

-  - `test` --- this rule runs `diff` to compare the result of `main` to `out.ref`.
+  - `test:` --- this rule runs `diff` to compare the result of `main` to `out.ref`.

-  - `clean` --- this common rule removes various automatically produced files.
+  - `clean:` --- most makefiles define this rule, which conventionally removes various automatically produced files.
+Typically it is the inverse of running `make` by deleting anything `make` produces.
+    It often removes any files temporary produced by your editor.
     It does not need to be called `clean`.
-The general behavior is to be the inverse of running `make` by deleting anything `make` produces.
-It typically includes any files produced by your editor.
-    If your editor produces others, add them!

 Both `test` and `clean` don't produce any ouput file, so we tell `make` they are `PHONY` targets.
 (See the `make`
 [manual pages for why](https://web.mit.edu/gnu/doc/html/make_4.html#SEC31)).
-(The main reason we do this is that you'll get weird behavior if there is a `test` or `clean` file / directory.)
+(The main reason we do this is that you'll get weird behavior if there is a `test` or `clean` file or directory.)

 ***Questions***: